-Instead of using static maps, Geoapps are interactive and support contribution in real-time.
+Instead of using static maps, Geoapps are interactive and support contributions in real-time.
 For example, the community engagement app solicits input from the community for potholes, graffiti, and anything location-based.

 This course helps you build web apps for smarter communities.
 And the best part?
 You don’t have to be a web developer to create these custom web applications.

 Whether it’s by drone, plane, or satellite, there is an abundance of Earth imagery being collected.
 But how do you put this Earth imagery to work?

 While there are hundreds of innovative remote sensing applications out there, this free Esri training course “Image Processing with ArcGIS” gives you an overview how to put these tools into action.